 BB offers opportunities for postdoctoral research in statistical methods for epidemiologic and genetics research.
 Areas of interest include methods for descriptive epidemiology, risk prediction, screening, environmental epidemiology, dose-response assessment, high-dimensional and longitudinal biomarkers, and population-based inference using sampling methodology.

-We anticipate multiple postdoctoral fellowship positions in the coming year.
-These opportunities are 100% research opportunities that will allow recent Ph.D. recipients to build their methodological and collaborative research programs.
-Strong candidates from statistics and biostatistics doctoral programs who are eligible to work in the U.S. are encouraged to apply (U.S. citizenship is not a requirement).
+These opportunities allow recent Ph.D. recipients to build their methodological and collaborative research programs.
+Strong candidates from statistics and biostatistics doctoral programs who are eligible to work in the U.S. are encouraged to apply.
 Preference will be given to candidates interested in applied problems, and with superior communication skills.

 Tools and Resources